utensil/lean4_jupyter/README.md

 - In `jupyter notebook` and alike: echos the input annotated in [alectryon](https://github.com/cpitclaudel/alectryon?tab=readme-ov-file#as-a-library) style, at the corresponding line (not columns yet), with messages, proof states
 - In `jupyter console` and alike: echos the input annotated in [codespan](https://github.com/brendanzab/codespan) style, at the corresponding `line:column`, with messages, proof states

+The kernel code is linted by [flake8](https://github.com/PyCQA/flake8), and tested with [nbval](https://github.com/computationalmodelling/nbval) in CI.

 ## What's next

 - Fix [repl#40](https://github.com/leanprover-community/repl/issues/40) (PRed as [repl#41](https://github.com/leanprover-community/repl/issues/41))